awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 If a service\-linked role has already been created for your account, choose **Use the service\-linked role for Systems Manager**\.
    + **Use a custom service role**

-     You can create a custom service role for Maintenance Window tasks if you want to use stricter permissions than those provided by the service\-linked role\.
-Or you can create a custom service role if you want to use Amazon Simple Notification Service \(Amazon SNS\) to send notifications related to Maintenance Window tasks run through Run Command\.
+     You can create a custom service role for maintenance window tasks if you want to use stricter permissions than those provided by the service\-linked role\.
+Or you can create a custom service role if you want to use Amazon Simple Notification Service \(Amazon SNS\) to send notifications related to maintenance window tasks run through Run Command\.

      If you need to create a custom service role, see one of the following topics:
      + [Control Access to Maintenance Windows \(Console\)](sysman-maintenance-perm-console.md)
      + [Control Access to Maintenance Windows \(AWS CLI\)](sysman-maintenance-perm-cli.md)
      + [Control Access to Maintenance Windows \(Tools for Windows PowerShell\)](sysman-maintenance-perm-ps.md)

-   To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a Maintenance Window task, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.
+   To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a maintenance window task, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.

 1. In the **Output options** section, you can optionally enable writing command output to an Amazon S3 bucket\.
 If you choose to enable this option, specify the Amazon S3 bucket name and optional S3 key prefix to which you want the command output written\.